civetweb/civetweb/README.md

 Due to a [bug in Git for Windows V2.24](https://github.com/git-for-windows/git/issues/2435) CivetWeb must be used with an earlier or later version (see also [here](https://github.com/civetweb/civetweb/issues/812)).

-Trouble tickets should be filed on GitHub [https://github.com/civetweb/civetweb/issues](https://github.com/civetweb/civetweb/issues)
+Bugs and requests should be filed on GitHub [https://github.com/civetweb/civetweb/issues](https://github.com/civetweb/civetweb/issues)

-New releases are announced at Google Groups [https://groups.google.com/d/forum/civetweb](https://groups.google.com/d/forum/civetweb)
+New releases are announced on Google Groups [https://groups.google.com/d/forum/civetweb](https://groups.google.com/d/forum/civetweb)

 Formerly some support question and discussion threads have been at [Google groups](https://groups.google.com/d/forum/civetweb).